MUDAL/K-Bot/README.md

 probability of stripping.

 ## How it works
 K-Bot is controlled through the app developed using the MIT App Inventor.
 The following controls are made using the app:
 1. Movement (forward, backward, right, left)
-2. Activation and de-activation of the water pump (tp enable/disable water dispensation)
+2. Activation and de-activation of the water pump (to enable/disable water dispensation)
 3. Activation and de-activation of the servo (to enable/disable cleaning action)